 “Like many TV productions, Garden Rescue is currently on hold.
 We are hoping to resume production later in the year.
 In the meantime, applications are currently closed.
 We are however hoping to make a couple of exciting announcements over the coming weeks so watch this space!”

-How do you normally apply for Garden Rescue?
+How do you apply for Garden Rescue?

-When applications are open, people can also write to the Garden Rescue team at the address below:
+People can also write to the Garden Rescue team at the address below:

 PO Box 74250